yaourdt/mgos-to-tasmota/README.md

 either switch to a devices specific version, if your device is supported, or [start configuration](https://github.com/xoseperez/espurna/wiki/Configuration) from the base image.

+If device fails to convert, especially the RGBW2, please update to the latest stock firmware and try again.

 ## My device is not listed!